apache/doris-website/docs/practical-guide/log-storage-analysis.md

 - Display of top field values in search results for finding anomalies and further drilling down for analysis

-You can [click to download Velo Enterprise Core](https://www.velodb.io/download/enterprise) and [install it](https://docs.velodb.io/enterprise/enterprise-core-guide/velodb-distribution-doris-core-deployment-guide) to use WebUI.
+You can [click to download VeloDB Enterprise Core](https://www.velodb.io/download/enterprise) and [install it](https://docs.velodb.io/enterprise/enterprise-core-guide/velodb-distribution-doris-core-deployment-guide) to use WebUI.
 For more information about the main functions and how to use WebUI, see [WebUI](https://docs.velodb.io/enterprise/enterprise-core-guide/velodb-webui-guide).